 **This post may contain affiliate links.
-For my complete disclosure policy, click here.
+If you click a link and make a purchase, I get a commission.
+My complete disclosure policy, is here.

 A couple months ago, my husband and I started to put our baby on more of a schedule.
 We planned out times for her feedings and her naps with hopes that the structure would help her sleep better in the evenings.

 We wrote the schedule on a whiteboard.
 The permanent schedule is in blue and we add the adjusted times in red.
 For example, if the baby is up at 6:30 am instead of 7:00 we record the modified time on the schedule.